Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 Remember as you're feeding the tank with waste, you want to ensure you're only using suitable things life food leftovers, peels, and the likes.
 Don't add papers, plastics, or shells ad they don't decompose with the rest of the items.
 This can offset the decomposition process and the digester won't work properly.

-The Final Step: Connecting the Gas Inlet Pipe
+Step 13: Connect the Gas Inlet Pipe

 This is the moment you've all been waiting for.
 Connect the gas inlet pipe and open the knob slightly.
 You should hear the hissing noise of gas escaping through the burner from the gas outlet you had connected.
 Check to see the flame is of recommending color and strength.